keepthrifty/keepthrifty.github.io/_posts/2016-12-05-money-mistakes-financial-compass.md

 We either weren't aware of the mistakes we were making or we weren't able to see them as choices going away from our true goals.
 Each of these missteps was an important learning opportunity in our lives that helped us get where we are today.

-{% capture tweet-text %}These missteps helped us build financial discipline so we can tenaciously pursue our dreams{% endcapture %}{% include tweet-link.html %}
+{% include tweet-link.html tweet-text="These missteps helped us build financial discipline so we can tenaciously pursue our dreams" %}

 Whatever your financial mistakes have been, don't get down about them.
 Use them to build your knowledge and your financial fortitude so you don't make the same mistake again.